LiskArchive/lisk-legacy-docs/start/interact-with-network.md

 To change this, it is possible to define exclusive [whitelists](../lisk-core/configuration#api-access-control), that allow specific addresses to perform API requests on that node.

-### 5. Query the extended API

-[Lisk Service](https://github.com/LiskHQ/lisk-service) combines various services in the Lisk ecosystem and makes it available through an extended API with a larger selection of endpoints.
+- __5. Query the extended API__ - [Lisk Service](https://github.com/LiskHQ/lisk-service) combines various services in the Lisk ecosystem and makes it available through an extended API with a larger selection of endpoints.